psesh/psesh.github.io/_pages/lab.md

 ![alt text](https://raw.githubusercontent.com/psesh/psesh.github.io/master/images/group.jpg "Group" ){:width="500" height="500" align="center"}

 - **Johnanthan Mak**, *Postdoctoral Fellow.*
-Working on using polynomial approximations to solve problems that have been typically associated with neural networks.
-These include image recognition and modelling locally varying data (e.g., house prices).
+Jonny is working on using polynomial approximations to solve problems that have been typically associated with neural networks.
+These include image recognition and modelling locally varying data.
 The advantage in using polynomial regression is the relative reduction in training data required.

 - **Nicholas Wong**, *PhD student.*
 Joinly advised with Geoff Parks.
 Nicholas is working on dimension reduction strategies for gaining new insights into manufacturing blades.
 He was previously a Masters student with us and worked on compressive sensing methods for polynomial approximations.